DarylStark/__archived_my/README.md

 .
 ├── .vscode
 ├── docs
+│   ├── code
+│   ├── config_loader
+│   ├── database
+│   └── rest_api_generator
 ├── env
 ├── src
+│   ├── config_loader
+│   ├── database
+│   ├── my_database
+│   ├── my_database_model
-│   ├── my_backend
+│   ├── my_rest_api_v1
-│   └── my_rest_api_v1
+│   └── rest_api_generator
 ├── tests
 └── tools
 ```

 ### /.vscode

-The `.vscode` directory contains files that are needed for VScode to understand this repository.
+The `.vscode` directory contains files that are needed for VScode to work with this repository.
 The `settings.json` defines the settings for the project.
 The `launch.json` contains the debug targets that can be used.
+These files are created by Daryl Stark to use by Daryl Stark and should only be overwritten by Daryl Stark.

 ### /docs

 This directory wil contain documentation about the project.
+There are a few subdirectories in this directory:

+-   code
+    -   Contains documentation about the code, like the style guide
+-   config_loader
+    -   Contains documentation about the Config Loader package
+-   database
+    -   Contains documentation about the database model for this application
+-   rest_api_generator
+    -   Contains documentation about the REST API Generator package

 ### /env